wso2/docs-security/en/docs/security-processes/wso2-public-cloud-data-protection-faq.md

   * Choreo also simplifies creating databases, caches, and message brokers for user applications on Azure, AWS, GCP, Vultr, and DigitalOcean, with deployment options in the US and EU if they prefer to use application dependencies created through Choreo instead of connecting to their existing resources.

 ### Is subscriber data transferred around the world?
 WSO2 would not transfer data outside of the region where the data is residing.
-The WSO2 team would have limited access to deployment data; please refer to the [Data Access](#) section.
+The WSO2 team would have limited access to deployment data; please refer to the [Data Access](#data-access) section.

 ### What is the legal basis for WSO2 cross-border data transfers?
-WSO2 operates globally and may transfer, store, access, or process subscribers' data across its affiliates and authorized subprocessors to provide the purchased services.
+WSO2 operates globally and may transfer, store, access, or process subscribers' data across its affiliates and authorized subprocessors to provide the subscription and ancillary services.

 For transfers of personal data originating from the EU, WSO2 relies on valid legal mechanisms, including adequacy decisions or the EU Standard Contractual Clauses (2021).
 WSO2 ensures that all cross-border data transfers from the EU comply with GDPR requirements.